WintonCentre/kcp/README.md

   The configuration tool has a profile argument set to either `:kidney` or `:lung` which selects between the kidney or lung xlsx workbooks.
 The configuration reads in a workbook, validates it, and generates site run-time configuration files in `public/resources`.

-  Configuration tests run under the `configure` profile.
-Launch these using the `check` alias i.e. `lein check`
+  Configuration tests run under the `configure` leiningen profile.
+Launch these using the `check` alias i.e. Run `lein check` in a terminal.

 ### Configuration Development
 All data is stored in the configuration folder.